Emerald Cut Diamonds In-Depth Guide, Proportions, L/W Ratios

 Excellent: None

-Clarity in Emerald cut Diamonds
+Best Clarity for Emerald Cut Diamonds

 Since emerald cut diamonds have open facets, we recommend buying a slightly higher clarity stone.
 However, each of our customers has a unique standard for clarity and color.
 Some want flawless diamonds, while others are perfectly comfortable with inclusions if they are not noticeable to the naked eye.
-GIA's clarity grading system is highly helpful in selecting the best clarity grade that will meet your standards.

 Diamond Clarity Chart